-Part A has a maximum 2,000 word length, and should contain the following seven sections:
+Part A has a maximum 2,000 word length (excluding footnotes and bibliography) and should contain the following seven sections:

 1. title of the thesis-project

 (this can be changed subsequently, but any changes need to be formally notified with supervisors' approval, through REC team and central records updated).